celtera/avendish/book/src/writing_processors/audio.polyphonic.md

 Here, Avendish will instantiate a single `inputs` array, which will be shared across all polyphony voices, which will likely use less memory and be more performant in case of large amount of parameters & voices.

-Here is what I would term the "canonic" of this version, with additionally our helpers to reduce typing:
+Here is what I would term the "canonic" of this version, with additionally our helpers to reduce typing, and the audio samples passed through ports instead of through arguments:

 ```cpp
 struct MyProcessor